robbie-mccray/Shopping-Basket-Extractor/README.md

 # Shopping-Basket-Extractor
-extracts data from the basket HTML of the ASDA website to JSON.
-Stores category, name, price, unit_price, and quantity.
+Extracts data from the basket page HTML of the ASDA website to JSON.
+Stores name, price, unit_price, and quantity.